 Dogs are investigators of all things within their view and can, in their investigative endeavors, cut or scrape their paws or foot area by stepping on sharp objects.
 Sometimes foreign bodies can become imbedded into the pads of their feet.
 A broken toenail may cause spotting of blood as well.

 Various types of dental problems can cause spotting of blood.
 Broken teeth, gum disease, loss of teeth, oral masses and oral trauma are some things which can produce blood spotting

 Urinary or Bladder Infection

-Canines can contract infectious organisms in their urinary systems.
-When this occurs, much like humans, spots of blood can be seen in the urine and sometimes discomfort occurs as well.
+Dogs can contract infectious organisms in their urinary systems.
+When this occurs, much like humans, spots of blood may be seen in the urine and sometimes discomfort occurs as well.
 When this blood spotting is seen in the house, it can have the appearance of pure blood.
 Bladder stones are another potential cause for spotting of blood in the urine.

 Intestinal or Rectal Issues

 Spotting of blood from the rectum can occur when your pet strains to defecate if he is constipated.
 Bouts of diarrhea can also produce spotting of blood.
 Inflammatory bowel disease and gastrointestinal diseases are also conditions which can produce bloody stools.